Assessing Employee and Candidate Capabilities

-The assessment of noncognitive skills is a central focus of ETS's research on workforce readiness and 21st century skills.
-Noncognitive skills research, which includes understanding and validating personality factors relevant to the workforce, represents one of the important contributions we are making to both the academic literature and applied practice.
+The assessment of noncognitive skills is a central focus of ETS's research on job readiness and 21st century skills.
+Noncognitive skills research, which includes understanding and validating personality factors relevant to the work place, represents one of the important contributions we are making to both the academic literature and applied practice.

 Personality assessment has a long history in psychology.
 While hundreds of personality traits or constructs have been studied over the years, in the last 20 years the field has reached consensus on a considerably smaller number of independent dimensions of significance, and much of the research on personality attributes has led to the development of the Five-Factor Model (FFM).
 The FFM serves as a broad theoretical framework for ETS's personality research.

 The Five-Factor Model